 Vaccination has revolutionised the control of infectious disease in our pets.
 It is essential that all pets are adequately vaccinated to help protect the pet population as a whole.
 Responsible pet care requires puppies to be given their initial course of vaccinations, however, this does not protect them for life, as adults they will require yearly vaccinations to maintain immunity against disease.

-At Pinjarra Vets we recommend puppies have a course of 3 vaccines recieved at 6, 8 and 12 weeks of age.
-This vaccination course will protect your puppy from 5 serious and potentially fatal diseases, Parvovirus, Adenovirus, Distemper, Bordatella Bronchiseptica and Canine Parainfluenza.
+At Pinjarra Vets we recommend puppies have a course of 3 vaccines received at 6, 8 and 12 weeks of age.
+This vaccination course will protect your puppy from 5 serious and potentially fatal diseases, Parvovirus, Hepatitis, Distemper, Bordatella Bronchiseptica and Canine Parainfluenza.
 At 12 weeks of age we can also give a Proheart Vaccine which protects your pup against deadly Heartworm.